Teaching & Research

 - In all courses, faculty initiate regular, frequent, and substantive interaction with students.
 Section 05 of AA/PPS 02.01.30, Distance Education Courses and Programs, provides guidance on how to achieve the interaction that is expected by students and required by regulatory and accreditation standards.

 - Online courses are part of a larger instructional delivery strategy.
-These courses may include online, hybrid, and "flexible" face-to-face courses that were designed and included in summer session II 2020 and fall 2020 schedule of classes or those designated to meet workplace modifications or alternative arrangements approved by the chair/director in consultation with the dean, and when appropriate, the provost.
+These courses may include online, hybrid, and "flexible" face-to-face courses that were designed and included in summer session II 2020, fall 2020, and spring 2021 schedule of classes or those designated to meet workplace modifications or alternative arrangements approved by the chair/director in consultation with the dean, and when appropriate, the provost.
 All instructors teaching online, hybrid, or "flexible" face-to-face courses must be certified to teach in these modalities.
 Information on certification is available from the Office of Distance and Extended Learning.
 Other considerations include the impact of electronic course fees charged to students, student demand and expectations for engagement, student readiness for online courses, and reporting requirements to the Texas Higher Education Coordinating Board (THECB) and Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 - Open educational resources (OER) are available on a wide range of topics and may include lectures, assignments, videos, readings, and other materials.
 Resources include: